Search

 What is the highest-paid welding job?

-According to the BLS, the highest-paid welders are those who work in the Water, Sewage and Other Systems industry.
+According to the BLS, the highest-paid welders are those who work in the air transportation industry.

-How long does it take to become a certified welder?
+How long does it take to become a welder

 Here it is – our guide on how to become a welder.
 Although the journey will require hard work, it will present valuable opportunities to learn, chances to try something new and the ability to build a specialized skill set you can take pride in.